-5. Place baking parchment or grease-proof paper on to two large baking sheets
+5. Lay out two large baking sheets

 6. You can use a piping bag to create two large or lots of small nests or simply use a spoon to make the shapes you prefer.
 This recipe is enough to create two Pavlova layers approximately 25 centimetres in diameter

 7. Bake in the oven for two hours.
 Do not open the door.
-After two hours turn off the oven and leave the nest to cool in the oven for at least an hour.
+After two hours turn off the oven and leave the nests to cool in the oven for at least an hour.
 Preferably until completely cool

 8. Serve with fresh fruit and vegan cream (or however you want!).